-- Year 1: Acting as a teaching assistant through GTA mechanism (2-3 hours per week maximum) - Year 2: One or two teaching practica with GSSW faculty - Year 3: Independent teaching of own class through pre-doctoral fellowship mechanism or adjunct teaching mechanism (if not receiving a pre-doctoral fellowship).
+Year 1: Acting as a teaching assistant through GTA mechanism (2-3 hours per week maximum)

+Year 2: One or two teaching practica with GSSW faculty

+Year 3: Independent teaching of own class through adjunct teaching mechanism

 Building student's teaching skill set should be tailored to the individual student.
 Deviation from this trajectory should only occur when it is in the student's best educational interest and after discussion with the student, advisor, and the Associate Dean for Doctoral Education.